Unhealthy Dog Nails

 • Swollen, red or bleeding nail fold

-• Foul nail odor and discharge
+• Foul nail odour and discharge

 • Loss of multiple nails without known trauma